What Dog Breeds Need Hand Stripping: A Grooming Guide

 4. Finishing Touches

 At the end, loose hairs are brushed away to leave the coat smooth and neat.
-Sensitive areas, such as the underbelly, are often trimmed with scissors instead of being stripped.
+Sensitive areas, such as the underbelly, are often finished with a

 5. Time Required